jhudsl/tidyversecourse/docs/02-get-data.md

 Recall from the introduction, that in data science workflows, we perform multiple steps in evaluating data.
 To keep this process tidy and reproducible, it is often helpful to save our data in a raw state and in processed states to allow for easy comparison.
 So let's save our case study 1 data to use in later sections of the course.

 We can use the `here` package described in the introduction to help us make this process easier.
-Recall that `here` package allows us to quickly reference the directory in which the .Rproj file is located.
+Recall that the `here` package allows us to quickly reference the directory in which the .Rproj file is located.

-Assuming we created a project called "project", let's save our raw coverage data in a raw_data directory within a directory called data inside of our RStudio project similarly to the work flows that we have seen in the introduction.
+Assuming we created a project called "project", let's save our raw coverage data in a directory called raw_data within a directory called data inside of our RStudio project similarly to the workflows that we have seen in the introduction.

 <img src="/Users/carriewright/Documents/GitHub/tidyversecourse/book_figures/file_structure.png" width="60%" style="display: block; margin: auto;" />
 After creating a directory called raw_data within a directory that we called data, we can now save our raw data for case study #1 using the `here` package by simply typing: